Dimalanta leaves ERC, says she will explore legal options

 Article continues after this advertisement

 In December 2021, the ERC released the rules for setting distribution and wheeling charges for privately owned electricity distribution utilities.
-Wheeling rates refer to the cost associated with the distance the electricity is transported and is usually levied when electricity is generated at a particular location but consumed at another.
+Wheeling rates refer to the cost associated with the distance the electricity is transported and are usually levied when electricity is generated at a particular location but consumed at another.

 The rules set a Fifth Regulatory Period (5RP) covering four years from July 2022 to June 2026, within which a regulated entity must present its expected spending and proposed projects, and the ERC would then evaluate and decide how much of it should be passed on to consumers.